Blog

 Building a Scalable Architecture with AWS Lambda

-• Be pragmatic about where you use serverless computing in terms of architecture.
-While it is cost-effective and scalable for event-driven applications, traditional methods may be better for tasks with very long-running timeframes.
+• Be pragmatic about where you use it.
+Serverless is fantastic for event-driven applications, but traditional methods might still be better for tasks with very long runtimes.

-I'm thrilled to share some best practices with Optis developers in our serverless computing bootcamp and help them harness the full potential of AWS Lambda!
+I'm excited to share these best practices with Optis developers in our bootcamp.
+It's all about helping them get the most out of AWS Lambda to build better solutions.

 Advanced AWS Lambda Capabilities